lindsaykatz/hansard-proj/README.md

 -   With `00-scrape_files.R`, we first download and store all Hansard XML files using the `HeapsOfPapers` package, with the CSV files from the urls folder.

 -   In the `01-session_info.R` script, we parse and clean the session info from each Hansard XML file.
-The resulting dataframe is used later on in our data validation script (step 5).
+The resulting dataframe is used later on in our data validation script.

+-   Using data from the `AustralianPoliticians` and `ausPH` R packages, in `02-auspol_lookup.R`, create and export various lookup tables which will later be used in the fill details script.
+These tables contain data on Members of Parliament such as their electorate, party, and unique identification code which corresponds to that in the Australian Parliamentary Handbook.

 -   Parse, clean and export each XML file to CSV format using: